Tips for Safely Using Rope Halters

 Pony Club Victoria has instructions and nice illustrations of the knots required to make a rope halter.

 Cowboy Halter Tying Instructions by David J. Dill suggests going to your local department store for an inexpensive source of rope.
 David mentions you can use any material that is braided or plaited.
-I've seen a bridle made of twisted horse hair--why not a halter?
-Or could this be a good way of using up old baler twine?
+Could this be a good way of using up old baler twine?

 Horse Knotting has a series of diagrams that demonstrate how to tie a fiador knot.
-If you're still stumped after reading and looking at the pictures, and none of your horse owning friends can help, a reader on the About Sailing forum suggests going to a marina and getting a hands on demonstration.
+If you're still stumped after reading and looking through the pictures, and none of your horse owning friends can help, a reader on the About Sailing forum suggests going to a marina and getting a hands-on demonstration.